Goldie recalls Sex Pistols fans throwing coins at him: "I made £97.38 in Brixton"

 “To annoy them more, I played Public Image Ltd – because Sex Pistols fans hate the idea of John Lydon doing his other band,” he continued.

-“Then I played ‘Up The Junction’ by Squeeze to infuriate them more!
+“Then I played ‘Up the Junction’ by Squeeze to infuriate them more!
 But punk should be like that.

 “If I hadn’t been pelted by coins, I would have been fucking saddened!
 In today’s politically correct world, instead of throwing coins at me, they’d say angrily: ‘I’m going to wire some money via credit card at him!
 Bam!’”